kubrasag/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Some of the challenges I encountered while building the app included understanding .reduce() and .filter() in real use cases,fixing bugs related to the DOM rendering order and event listener connections.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2025 [name of copyright owner]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.